+Combat Stress provides mental health services to veterans in the UK Our organisational aims and objectives are to provide specialist treatment and support for veterans from every service and conflict, focusing on those with complex mental health issues related to their military service.
 Combat Stress has a Being Open and Duty of Candour Policy which details the organisational duty and approach when dealing with Duty of Candour incidents.
 The Being Open and Duty of Candour Policy contains a detailed procedure, which details how any Duty of Candour event will be managed and monitored, including detailed roles and responsibilities of all staff within the organisation.